Supratim2109/Network_Traffic_Anomaly_Detection/README.md

 - The model outputs a classification report summarizing its performance.
 - A confusion matrix provides insights into true positives, false positives, and false negatives.
 - The decision scores distribution plot aids in understanding the model's behavior and thresholds.

-## Future Enhancements

-1. **Dataset Expansion**:
-   - Use additional datasets like UNSW-NB15 or CICIDS2017 for improved generalization.
-2. **Model Optimization**:
-   - Experiment with different kernels and hyperparameters for better accuracy.
-3. **Ensemble Learning**:
-   - Combine One-Class SVM with other techniques like Autoencoders or Isolation Forest for enhanced anomaly detection.
-4. **Real-Time Deployment**:
-   - Deploy the model in a real-time environment using frameworks like FastAPI or TensorFlow Serving.

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for details.